Mediation (statistics): Preacher–Hayes bootstrap method

 The bootstrapping method provides some advantages to the Sobel's test, primarily an increase in power.
 The Preacher and Hayes bootstrapping method is a non-parametric test and does not impose the assumption of normality.
 Therefore, if the raw data is available, the bootstrap method is recommended.
 Bootstrapping involves repeatedly randomly sampling observations with replacement from the data set to compute the desired statistic in each resample.
 Computing over hundreds, or thousands, of bootstrap resamples provide an approximation of the sampling distribution of the statistic of interest.
 The Preacher–Hayes method provides point estimates and confidence intervals by which one can assess the significance or nonsignificance of a mediation effect.
 Point estimates reveal the mean over the number of bootstrapped samples and if zero does not fall between the resulting confidence intervals of the bootstrapping method, one can confidently conclude that there is a significant mediation effect to report.

 Significance of mediation

 As outlined above, there are a few different options one can choose from to evaluate a mediation model.

-Bootstrapping is becoming the most popular method of testing mediation because it does not require the normality assumption to be met, and because it can be effectively utilized with smaller sample sizes (N < 25).
+Bootstrapping is becoming a popular method of testing mediation because it does not require the normality assumption to be met, and because it can be effectively utilized with smaller sample sizes (N < 25).
 However, mediation continues to be most frequently determined using the logic of Baron and Kenny or the Sobel test.
 It is becoming increasingly more difficult to publish tests of mediation based purely on the Baron and Kenny method or tests that make distributional assumptions such as the Sobel test.
 Thus, it is important to consider your options when choosing which test to conduct.